strimzi/proposals/044-kraft-liveness-readiness.md

 the RUNNING state.
 The change will make the code between KRaft and ZooKeeper mode simpler and protect readiness if in future the agent is updated to continue running once the broker is "ready".

+## Rejected alternatives

+### Use the current-state metric for controller readiness
+The [current-state](https://kafka.apache.org/documentation/#kraft_quorum_monitoring) metric indicates the current state of the quorum.
+Previous versions of this proposal discussed whether we could check if this metric had a state of either follower or leader and use that to infer that the controller quorum had been formed and the controller should be marked as ready.
+This approach had a couple of problems:
+* The individual state of the controller doesn't always imply the full quorum state.
+For example, this particular controller might be offline, but the rest of the quorum is still healthy.
+Also, during a leadership election the metric might show a state of `candidate` or `voted`.
+* In general readiness checks in Kubernetes should be based on individual nodes, not the cluster as a whole.
+* The current-state metric is not accessible as a Yammer metric, so cannot be accessed by the KafkaAgent in the same way it currently reads the BrokerState metric.
+Although it could perhaps be read by the KafkaAgent if it called the MBean server within the JVM directly or read it from `$LOG_DIR/__cluster_metadata-0/quorum-state`.
+* The broker nodes will not move out of the STARTING state until the quorum leader election has happened.

+### Only mark controller nodes as ready when they are accepting incoming connections

+We could only mark the controller node as ready when it is possible to make a TCP connection to the first port in `controller.listener.names` on the controller.
+However, this would require us to make a client TCP connection to the controller, which in turn would create a lot of noise in the logs.
+On further investigation into the [ControllerServer](https://github.com/apache/kafka/blob/trunk/core/src/main/scala/kafka/server/ControllerServer.scala) class there seems to be very few actions taking place between the controller starting to listen and accepting connections.
+As a result it was deemed there would be minimal benefit to having a check that is specific to making a connection, over just checking if the controller is listening on the required port.